Let's be honest – finding a stockpile of chocolate eggs and bunnies in your kitchen cupboards after Easter can hardly be considered a bad thing.

 You could make a simple chocolate dipping sauce, a light mousse, a square of fudge or a decadent cake.
 The options are fairly endless, but these are our favourite ideas...

 The best thing about chocolate is that it's so versatile.
-It tastes great by itself, even better in a dessert and oh-so-heavenly when it's melted.
-If you've been given any dark chocolate this Easter, make sure you use it for this recipe.
+It tastes great by itself, even better in a dessert, and oh-so-heavenly when it's melted.
+If you've enjoyed lots of dark chocolate this Easter, make sure you use the leftovers for this recipe.
 Simply melt it down with some cream and Grand Marnier liqueur or orange juice, and get dipping!

 Easy chocolate fudge

-Who doesn’t love a squishy square of chocolatey fudge?
+Who doesn’t love a squishy square of chocolate fudge?
 And despite what you might think, you don’t have to be a master chocolatier to make it either.